21 Most Beautiful Philippines Islands To Check (2023)

 Kayangan Lake

 The elongated island of Palawan, which stretches 425 kilometers, serves as the border of the Philippine archipelago with the South China Sea.
 The island is mountainous, with peaks as high as 2,000 meters.
-The slopes are covered with jungle, on the shores there are mangrove forests, there are areas with sandy beaches.
-It’s a great place for outdoor activities.
+The slopes are covered with jungle, while mangrove forests are along the shores.
+There are enough areas with sandy beaches for great beach vacation.

-The capital of the island is the city of Puerto Princesa.
+The capital of the island is Puerto Princesa city.
 The national park of the same name is a World Heritage Site.
 Its main attraction is the underground Puerto Princesa River flowing in the caves.
 Exploration of the dungeons is still ongoing and brings new discoveries.
 In 2010, speleologists discovered a 300-meter-high cave and underground waterfalls here.

-The region of El Nido, located 240 kilometers from the capital on the northeastern tip of Palawan, is the fourth in the list of “20 Most Beautiful Beaches in the World” according to the authoritative magazine Conde Nast Traveler, and international magazine National Geographic Traveler’s declared El Nido best beach resort in the Philippine Islands.
-There are more than a hundred beaches located on the coast and in the lagoons of the coastal islets.
+The region of El Nido, located 240 kilometers from the capital on the northeastern tip of Palawan, is the fourth in the list of “20 Most Beautiful Beaches in the World” according to the authoritative magazine Conde Nast Traveler.
+There are more than hundred beaches located on the coast and in the lagoons of the coastal islets.

 El Nido, Palawan, Philippines